yl238/murphy-book/README.md

 # Machine Learning - A Probabilistic Perspective

-This repository contains jupyter notebooks and scripts written to better understand probabilistic, in particular Bayesian modelling.
+This repository contains jupyter notebooks and scripts written to better understand probabilistic modelling.
 Many of the notes were from Murphy's 'Machine Learning - a probabilistic perspective', but some are also from Bishop (2006) and other resources when Murphy's book is less than explicit.